asphalt-framework/asphalt/docs/userguide/deployment.rst

 * First configuration file argument to ``asphalt run``
 * Second configuration file argument to ``asphalt run``
 * ...
+* Command line configuration options to ``asphalt run --set``

 Any options you specify on each level override or augment any options given on previous levels.
+The command line configuration options have precedence over the configuration files.
 To minimize the effort required to build a working configuration file for your application, it is suggested that you pass as many of the options directly in the component initialization code and leave only deployment specific options like API keys, access credentials and such to the